Jia Wan

 Jia Wan*, Sean Sinclair, Devavrat Shah, and Martin Wainwright

 In submission.
-Preliminary version at the 38th Workshop on Aligning Reinforcement Learning Experimentalists and Theorists (ARLET), the International Conference on Machine Learning (ICML), 2024, Vienna, Austria., 2024
+Preliminary version at the 38th Workshop on Aligning Reinforcement Learning Experimentalists and Theorists (ARLET), the International Conference on Machine Learning (ICML), 2024., 2024

 paper /